EFanZh/Graphviz-Preview/README.md

 ## Roadmap

 - Add border and shadow to indicate graph border.
-- Let user save the generated graph.
+- Allow user to save the generated graph.
 - Report error if the document is invalid.

 ## Known issues